 The result of such a rigorous translation process?
 A Bible you can trust, now and in the future.

-Watch a Q & A Event with Bible Translation Committee Members
+Q & A with Members of the NIV Committee on Bible Translation (CBT)

 This event was held at the Evangelical Theological Society November 2014.